nwb4edu/nwb4edu.github.io/CONTRIBUTING.md

 ### Suggesting New Lessons

-We're especially interested in expanding our "Greatest Hits" collection!
-If you have an idea for a lesson that recreates figures from landmark neuroscience papers using NWB data:
+We're especially interested in expanding our "Greatest Hits" collection.
+If you have an idea for a lesson that recreates the analysis and figures from landmark neuroscience papers using NWB data:

 1. Open an issue with the tag "new lesson"
 2. Describe the paper and which figures you'd like to recreate